-Website optimisation (More commonly called SEO) is the process of making changes to your website in order to improve its position on search engines.
+Website optimisation (More commonly called SEO) is the process of making changes to your website to improve its position on search engines.
 Search engine optimisation can be broken down into two parts: onsite and offsite.
-Onsite optimisation consists of actions you take on your own site to make it more appealing, while offsite includes strategies that are outside of your control (such as link building).
-In this blog post I will explore both sides of website optimisation so that you can see how they play a role in improving your rankings!
+Onsite optimisation consists of actions you take on your site to make it more appealing, while offsite includes strategies that are outside of your control (such as link building).
+In this blog post, I will explore both sides of website optimisation so that you can see how they play a role in improving your rankings!

 A lot of websites leave onsite website optimisation to the end and don’t put much thought into it until they’re trying to rank for a competitive keyword.
 In my opinion, this is not the best way to do things!
 You should always make sure your onsite optimisation is the first thing you think about, it forms a solid foundation for your entire SEO strategy.

 Images: You want to have a variety of images that show the diversity and quality of your work.
-Having too many low-quality, or stock photos can be detrimental for Google’s perception of your website.
+Having too many low-quality, or stock photos can be detrimental to Google’s perception of your website.

 Some website optimisation consultants are also now looking to include videos onto websites, but this could potentially detract from your website optimisation if done incorrectly.

-Website Navigation: It’s useful for users if you organise your sections by topic, and use a consistent navigation system throughout your site.
+Website Navigation: It’s useful for users if you organize your sections by topic, and use a consistent navigation system throughout your site.
 This makes it easier for people to find what they’re looking for on your website and is a good way of directing them towards your most important pages.

-Planning the structure of your website is an important part of your site optimization.
+Planning the structure of your website is an important part of your site optimisation.
 Use a spreadsheet to plan all aspects of your site, from page needs and content descriptions to images and links.

 Written content for Website Optimisation: Making sure your pages have sufficient written content on them to accurately describe your product or service is essential for website optimisation, it helps Google understand what your page is about.

 A key part of website optimisation is link building… But what is link building?
 Link building is essentially the act of getting backlinks to your website from other sites, this can be done through guest blogging (writing articles for another site and including a link to your own at the bottom), article marketing (finding relevant websites with high domain authority and submitting articles) or using social media.
-Another common link building strategy is local citation building and directory submissions.
+Another common link-building strategy is local citation building and directory submissions.